alexguerra-dev/Strudel/README.md

 My configuration.

-- Question: How do I copy a line?
+- Question: How do I copy a line? (you can use `yy`, that is pressing the  letter `y` twice.
+That will put it on your paste board)
 - Question: How do I make a snippet?
 - [ ] Document how to use windows and such.
 - [ ] How to automatically asign the type of a file?